 Simple – but never cheap.
 When the filmmakers found a Star Trek mask of Captain Kirk in a store, they realized that all they had to do to make it horrifying was change its hair, eyes and spray-paint the face white.
 Ingenious.
 It’s the small things that count.

 Halloween 1978-U.S. 91 min.
 Color.
 Widescreen.
 Produced by Debra Hill.
 Direction, music by John Carpenter.
 Screenplay: John Carpenter, Debra Hill.
 Cinematography: Dean Cundey.
 Cast: Donald Pleasence (Sam Loomis), Jamie Lee Curtis (Laurie Strode), Nancy Loomis (Annie Brackett), P. J. Soles, Charles Cyphers, Kyle Richards.

 Trivia: Curtis’s feature film debut.
 Christopher Lee and Peter Cushing were allegedly considered for the part of Loomis.
-Followed by seven sequels, starting with Halloween II (1981); remade as Halloween (2007).
+Followed by eight sequels, starting with Halloween II (1981); remade as Halloween (2007).
 Halloween (2018) ignored all sequels and followed the original.